 - Pressing into the floor, extend your knees until your legs are straight.
 That’s one rep!

-3. Kettlebell Quad Extension
+3. Kettlebell Leg Extension

 - Sit on the edge of a bench or tool with your feet slightly off the floor.